Your shopping basket

 Vegan Society

-• Reduced quantities of water and crops: these resources are used to feed animals
+• Reduction in water and crop quantities: these resources are used to feed animals

-• No details on the naturalness of ingredients, preservation of biodiversity or packaging
+• No details on the naturalness of ingredients, biodiversity preservation, or packaging

 • Authorized palm oil derivatives

-2. Esterified and hydrogenated oils and global environmental approaches.
+2. Esterified and hydrogenated oils, as well as global environmental initiatives.

 3. Eco-design